dorisoy/TMP-MultiTenantBlazor/README.md

 In summary:

-- ForceLocalOnlyDbConnection = true in local testing where multitenant connections aren't required
+- ApplyDbMigrationsOnStartup = true will apply all migrations to all tenants including localhost
-- ForceLocalOnlyDbConnection = false in production or testing different tenant DBs
+- ApplyDbMigrationsOnStartup = false will apply all migrations to localhost tenant only.
+You still have the ability to move between tenants and use other Dbs thoughs (assuming the exist and have the required migrations to execute your code).

 You can access a different tenant by ammending and adding a subdomain that matches the tenant's name.
 For example: